 - Protein: 0g

-- Solvent: Helps dissolve other ingredients, making them easier to mix.
+- Solvent: Helps dissolve other ingredients, aiding in easier mixing.

 These benefits make these ingredients valuable additions to a balanced diet, contributing to both taste and nutrition.